benchmarko/CPCBasicTS/README.md

 - Just open index.html in a browser.
   The user interface shows several windows, which can be reduced and expanded by pressing the **green** buttons.
 - The *Input* window is used to input and modify the BASIC code.
-  - Use the *first selection field* to select the example library: CPCBasic *examples* or CPCBasicApps *apps*.
+  - Use the *first selection field* to select the example library: CPCBasic *examples*, CPCBasicApps *apps*, *examplesTS* or *storage*.
   - Use the *second selection field* to select a sample program.
 It will reset the CPC, and run the program.
+  - The **Reload** button reloads the page with the current settings.
+(Please note that changes to the BASIC program are not saved!)
   - The **Help** button opens the readme file in a browser.
-  - The **Reload** button reloads the page with the current settings.
-(Please note that changes to the BASIC program are not saved.)
   - The **Check** button checks the syntax of the program.
 It compiles the program to JavaScript.
+  - The **Convert** button opens a popover with functuons to renumber lines or pretty print the source.
-  - The **Renum** button renumbers the line numbers starting with 10 and increasing by 10 (see also *RENUM*)
+    - The **Renum** button renumbers the lines (see also *RENUM*)
-  - The **Pretty** button performs a pretty print on the input (currently it has a fixed style)
+    - The **Pretty** button performs a pretty print on the input.
+    - The **Undo** button reverts the last renum or pretty print
+    - The **Redo** button activates the last renum or pretty print
   - The **Download** button downloads the program in tokenized BASIC format with AMSDOS header.
 In can be imported via Drag&Drop in CPCBasicTS later.
 It can also used directly with the emulator *CPCEMU* in *|TAPE* mode or put in a DSK image to load with any other CPC emulator.
-  - The **Undo** button reverts the last renum or pretty print
-  - The **Redo** button activates the last renum or pretty print
 - The *CPC* window shows the output on a CPC screen.
-  - If you change the BASIC program, press the **Run** button to compile the BASIC program to JavaScript and run it.
+  - The **Run** button compiles the BASIC program to JavaScript and runs it.
+Press it after changing the input source.
     - If the focus is on the CPC screen, keystrokes will be detected by a running program.
 (An alternative way of input is the *virtual keyboard* below.)
-  - The **Break** button halts the simulation.
-You can continue with the **Continue** button.
+  - The **Break** button halts the program.
+  - The **Continue** button continues the program.
     This is an unconditional break.
 Pressing the ESC key once also halts the program, if not masked with *ON BREAK CONT*
   - The **Reset** button resets the CPC.
   - The **Screenshot** button creates a screenshot of the current CPC screen.